biniamen/final_stock_market_simulation/README.md

 }

 # Logging, SendGrid, reCAPTCHA, etc.
-Note: Always keep secret keys and sensitive credentials in your environment variables (not directly in settings.py).
+Note: Always store secret keys and sensitive credentials in environment variables instead of hard-coding them in settings.py.

-## Running the Application
+Running the Application
-Backend Server (Django):
+Backend Server (Django)
 Ensure your virtual environment is activated:

 cd backend
 source venv/bin/activate   # or venv\Scripts\activate on Windows
 Start the Django development server:

 python manage.py runserver
-By default, the backend will be available at http://127.0.0.1:8000/.
+The backend will be available at http://127.0.0.1:8000/.

-Frontend Server (Angular):
+Frontend Server (Angular)
 In a new terminal, navigate to the frontend folder:

 cd frontend
-Run the Angular development server:
+Start the Angular development server:

 npm start
-By default, the frontend will be available at http://localhost:4200/.
+The frontend will be available at http://localhost:4200/.

+Contributing
+Fork the repository.

+Create a new feature branch:

+git checkout -b feature/someFeature
+Make your changes and commit them:

+git commit -m 'Add someFeature'
+Push your branch to your fork:

+git push origin feature/someFeature
+Open a Pull Request detailing your changes.

+License
+This project is open-source and available under the MIT License.
+Feel free to use and modify the code for your own purposes, following the terms of the license.